It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 - 4 DMV points

-For any DUI offense, the only way defendants can keep their driver’s license is to win both the criminal case as well as the DMV’s express consent hearing (which is completely separate from the criminal case).
-But even if the license gets suspended, defendants may be able to resume driving with an ignition interlock device in their car.3
+For any DUI offense, the only way you can keep your driver’s license is to win both the criminal case as well as the DMV’s express consent hearing (which is completely separate from the criminal case).
+Even if your license gets suspended, you may be able to resume driving with an ignition interlock device in your car.3

 Legal References